danielcmlim/Elemental-Platformer/README.md

 ## Overview

-This project is a 2D platformer where players navigate levels by controlling movement, avoiding hazards and using precise timing to progress.
+This project is a 2D platformer where players navigate the map by controlling movement, avoiding hazards and using precise timing to progress.

-The game focuses on responsive platforming mechanics and levels that become progressively more challenging.
+The game focuses on responsive platforming mechanics.

 ## Features